rackerlabs/design-system/_component_design/description-list.md

 ### Style

-To determine the indentation of description lists, use two columns on the Helix grid for key labels and four columns for data values.
-Space between the key labels and data values must align with the grid gutter between the second and third columns.
+To determine the indentation of description lists, use two columns on the Helix grid for labels and four columns for the data values.
+Space between the labels and data values must align with the grid gutter between the second and third columns.

 {% endcolumn %}